avollmaier/hypercrawler-supplier-service/README.md

-# Supplier Service
+# Manager Service

-This is the edge-service for the hypercrawler project!🚀 It provides an entrypoint for the hypercrawler project.
+This is the manager-service for the hypercrawler project!🚀 It provides an entrypoint for the hypercrawler project.

 ## Useful Commands